 The Company applies the fair value method of accounting for stock options.
 Option pricing models require the input of highly subjective assumptions including expected price volatility.
-Changes in the subjective input assumptions can materially affect the fair value estimate.

 The fair value of options granted was estimated at the grant date based on the Black-Scholes option-pricing model, using the following assumptions: